What is the Accounting Cycle?

 Step 1 – Collection of data and analysis of transactions:

-- In this first step of accounting cycle, the accountant of the company collects the data and analyze the transactions.
+- In this first step of the accounting cycle, the accountant of the company collects the data and analyzes the transactions.

 - For a smoothly running business, there would be many, many transactions.
 The accountant needs to look at each transaction, find out why it occurred, put it under the right accounts, and then analyze it.